 What if I forget to give it?

-Just give the next dose as soon as you remember, but make sure there is at least 2 hours between any two doses.
+Give the next dose as soon as you remember but make sure there is at least 2 hours between each application.

 What if I give too much?

-However, if you are worried, contact your doctor or local NHS services (111 in parts of England; 0845 4647 in parts of England and Wales; 0845 24 24 24 in Scotland),.
+It is unlikely to do harm if you give an extra dose of Aciclovir eye ointment or if your child accidentally swallows Aciclovir eye ointment.
+However, if you are worried, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to aciclovir.
-Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Aciclovir eye ointment.
+Take your child to hospital or phone for an ambulance straight away.

-Your child is unlikely to get side-effects with aciclovir eye ointment.
+Your child is unlikely to get side-effects with Aciclovir cream.
 Any side-effects that do occur are usually mild and will wear off after a few days.

 - Your child’s eyes are likely to be irritated and inflamed because of their eye infection.
 They may also be dry or sore, and your child may be sensitive to bright light.
 The medicine should make these symptoms better but if they get worse it could be a side effect of the medicine.
 Contact your doctor if you are worried, but do not stop giving the medicine.

 When you apply the ointment, your child’s eyes may sting slightly, or their eyesight may become blurred (fuzzy).
 This should go away after a few minutes.

 There may sometimes be other side effects that are not listed above.
 If you notice anything unusual and are concerned, contact your doctor.
 You can report any suspected side effects to a UK safety scheme at www.mhra.gov.uk/yellowcard